 Like gasoline and natural gas, hydrogen is a fuel that must be handled appropriately.
 When guidelines are observed, it can be used as safely as the other common fuels we use today.

-This hydrogen safety fact sheet provides basic facts about hydrogen properties and behavior to help users understand issues related to hydrogen safety.
+This safety, codes and standards fact sheet provides basic facts about hydrogen properties and behavior to help users understand issues related to hydrogen safety.